Background

 On the input side:

 Spot price – Spot price and futures price can both be used to determine the value of an option contract.
-Commodities and, in some cases, currencies may use the futures price while equity options contracts always require the spot price.
+Commodities and, in some cases, currencies may use the futures price whilst equity options contracts always require the spot price.

 Interest Rates – The risk-free rate found in the economy is defined by the RBI 91 day Treasury bill rate.
 This can be accessed directly from the RBI website, presented on the landing page for your convenience.

-As of September 2015 the prevailing rate is 7.4769% per annum.
+As of a recent date the prevailing rate is approximately 7.2% per annum.

 Once we have this information, we need to feed this into a standard Black & Scholes Options calculator.